 If applying the above-mentioned best practices to ensure your mobile app stability and good user experience doesn’t seem to bring the expected results, and your mobile app crash rate is still high, it may be an indicator that your app has some serious code issues.
 In this case, you should probably consider app rewriting - writing the code from scratch.
 The key benefit of rewriting is that the previous code will no longer constrain developers in any manner while employing new technologies is even simpler.
 Moreover, you will be able to effectively address any issues that currently lead to a high app crashing rate.

-For more information on mobile app rewriting, you can contact our mobile development experts and stay tuned for more insights!
+For more information on mobile app rewriting, check out the pivotal role application rewriting plays in rejuvenating software mobile solutions and contact our mobile development experts for further insights!

 Talk to your mobile development expert